COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 • Thirdly, C5:C15 denotes the 2nd criteria range.
 This means the cell values of the C column within the worksheet are named Multiple Criteria.

 • Fourthly, “Alberta” is the given criteria.
-This means the COUNTIFS function will search for those cells which contain Alberta as a cell value.
+This means the COUNTIFS function will search for those cells that contain Alberta as a cell value.

 • Similarly, Physics!D5:D15 denotes the 3rd criteria range.
 Which refers to the cell values of the D column from the worksheet named Physics.

 • And, “Pass” is the given criteria.
-This means the COUNTIFS function will search for those cells which contain Pass as cell value within the Physics!D5:D15 range.
+This means the COUNTIFS function will search for those cells that contain Pass as cell value within the Physics!D5:D15 range.

-• Finally, the COUNTIFS function will count those cells which fulfill all those criteria.
+• Finally, the COUNTIFS function will count those cells that fulfill all those criteria.

 • Subsequently, press ENTER to get the result.